-(1)- A statement of jurisdiction, showing that the appeal was timely and properly filed.
+(1) A statement of jurisdiction, showing that the appeal was timely and properly filed.

-(2)- A copy of all relevant materials in the file of the Environmental Health DepartmentDivision relating to the appeal, including a copy of the permit application, and of any permit issued, and of any orders issued by the DepartmentDivision.
+(2) A copy of all relevant materials in the file of the Environmental Health Division relating to the appeal, including a copy of the permit application, and of any permit issued, and of any orders issued by the Division.

-(3)- An analysis of the appeal by the Health Officer, providing the Health Officer's recommendation with respect to the appeal, and specifically providing an analysis by the Health-Officer with respect to all of the circumstances of the factors listed in subsection (B) of this section.
+(3) An analysis of the appeal by the Health Officer, providing the Health Officer's recommendation with respect to the appeal, and specifically providing an analysis of the factors listed in subsection (B) of this section.

-(4)- A copy of all code provisions relevant to the appeal, including those code provisions relating to the authority and jurisdiction of the Environmental Health Appeals Commission.
+(4) A copy of all code provisions relevant to the appeal, including those code provisions relating to the authority and jurisdiction of the Environmental Health Appeals Commission.

-(D) E) The report required by this section shall be presented to the members of the Environmental Health Appeals Commission as soon as possible after the appeal is filed, and no later than five days prior to the hearing date set, and a copy of the report shall be furnished to the appellant at the same time.
+(E) The report required by this section shall be presented to the members of the Environmental Health Appeals Commission as soon as possible after the appeal is filed, and no later than five days prior to the hearing date set, and a copy of the report shall be furnished to the appellant at the same time.

-(E) (E) After hearing the appeal, the Environmental Health Appeals Commission may either affirm, overrule, or modify the action of the Health Officer.
+(F) After hearing the appeal, the Environmental Health Appeals Commission may either affirm, overrule, or modify the action of the Health Officer.
 The Commission shall not overrule or modify the action of the Health Officer unless it makes a finding, supported by substantial evidence, that the conditions specified in subsection (B) of this section have been met.

-(F) G The action of the Environmental Health Appeals Commission on any matter appealed to the Commission shall be final.
-[Ord.
-4220 § 2, 1992].
+(G) The action of the Environmental Health Appeals Commission on any matter appealed to the Commission shall be final.